2.4.8. Network connections#

 ...

 You can learn quite a lot from this.
 For example, there’s an administrator currently logged in, wcaarls, half an hour before we did.
-The administrator has the power to read and even remove all your files, so it’s best not to write bad things about him or get into a fight[3].
+The administrator has the power to read and even remove all your files, so it’s best not to write bad things about them or get into a fight[3].

 Exercise 2.44